flhofer/dell_TB16_firmware/README.md

 ## Flashing instructions

 I will try to find alternative flashing methods for all systems to replace the original Dell tool, which is limited and buggy.
-Also, while the original tool works ONLY with Dell PCs, these instructions should work on all Thunderbolt-equipped systems.
+Also, while the original tool works only with Dell PCs, these instructions should work on all Thunderbolt-equipped systems.
 For Linux recovery and diagnostics helper scripts, see [`tools/scripts/README.md`](tools/scripts/README.md).

 ### Recovery if flashing appears to fail